jolie/docs/documentation/architectural_composition/java_services.md

 So far, we have discussed the possibility to statically embed a JavaService.
 In this case the JavaService is shared among all the sessions created by the embedder.
-It could be particulary suitable to embed a different JavaService for each embedder session.
+It could be particularly suitable to embed a different JavaService for each embedder session.
 Such a task can be fulfilled by exploiting dynamic embedding functionality supplied by the `runtime`.
 In the following example we present the Java code of a